Skip to main content Skip to footer site map

 A small business owner calculates gross and net income to help with financial analysis

-To navigate the financial landscape of a business, you must clearly understand two critical terms: gross income and net income.
+To navigate the financial landscape of business, you must clearly understand two critical terms: gross income and net income.
 These terms are the cornerstones of financial analysis and decision-making for small- to medium-sized businesses.
-In this article, we're breaking down the key differences between gross vs. net income and how each reflects the company's operational success and financial stability.
+Understanding the key differences between gross vs. net income is key to knowing how each reflects the company's operational success and financial stability.

 What Is Gross Income?

-The gross income definition is the total amount a business earns minus the cost of goods sold (COGS).
+Gross income can be defined as the total amount a business earns minus the cost of goods sold.
 It's the broadest measure of a company's income-generating ability before subtracting expenses like operating costs, taxes, and other overhead fees.

 How To Calculate Business Gross Income

-• Add together every dollar your business brings in from all revenue sources.
+How to calculate your total revenue: Add together every dollar your business brings in from all revenue sources.
 This includes cash, check, and credit card sales, as well as dividends, rental income, and canceled debt.
-Including every income stream is crucial to capture the total revenue accurately.
+Include every possible income stream to capture the total revenue accurately.

 Understanding what goes into the calculation can help you make pivotal business decisions, from setting prices to strategizing for growth.